 “Pastors should always use a pulpit / should not use a pulpit / should stay onstage / should walk among the audience / should dress like so / should only use a specific version of the Bible.”

 “I liked it better when we ( – insert golden calf here – ).”

 It all points toward the consumer mindset.
 Consumerism is based upon self, and self-centered worship will ultimately promote legalism.
 The methods will then become sacred, as much as or even more so than the message (Mark 7:8).
 When thinking reaches this point, people began to believe there can only be one “right way” to do things, but no one can agree on what exactly that one way is.

 Thom Rainer conducted a poll of pastors and asked them what makes pastoral ministry so difficult.
 Some of the top responses were: “members whose priorities are their own comfort and preferences,” “the expectation to be on call 24/7” and “conflict and complaining among members.”

-And yet, while the complaints are voiced, the methods critiqued and criticized and the preferences loudly demanded, the world outside the walls dies and goes to an eternal Hell.
-If people allow the color of a one-inch layer of woven nylon underfoot, the beat of a certain song or whether or not the pastor wore a tie on Sunday derail their hearts from the priority of reaching others with the message of Christ, then it can be said rightly that those hearts are off-mission.
+While the internal complaints ring out, the methods regularly critiqued and criticized and the litany of sacred personal preferences loudly demanded, the world outside the walls dies and goes to an eternal Hell.
+The lesson I learned in that church business meeting in childhood holds true today: If people allow the color of a one-inch layer of woven nylon underfoot, the beat of a certain song or whether or not the pastor wore a tie on Sunday derail their hearts from the priority of reaching others with the message of Christ, then it can be said rightly that those hearts are off-mission.